Oxy Summer Research Program

 - Proposals should describe the work you propose to do, the methods you propose to use, tell why it is important, and review the results of prior investigations by you or other investigators.
 Literature citations should be included where appropriate (for tables and figures as well as quotes).
 The proposal should be written to be understandable to a non-specialist.
 (2-3 pages)

 - The personal statement should indicate your preparation [for example, course work] to undertake the project, and how this fellowship fits with your educational and career plans.
 (1-2 pages)

 - The budget with justification is required if support for supplies, local travel, etc. is requested.
 Research expense support will be limited; please bear this in mind as you discuss the feasibility of your project.
 (1 page)

 Check out our Get Support page for more detailed info on the application requirements.

 Application cover sheet, project proposal, personal statement, and budget are due in the URC office by 4:00 p.m. on February 12, 2015.
 All materials submitted as part of the application must use 8.5" x 11" paper, single sided, with 1" margins using Times New Roman or Arial type font no smaller than 11 point and at least 1.5 line spacing.
+List last name on upper right hand corner of each page in your application.
 Paper clip together -- PLEASE DO NOT STAPLE!

 Your faculty mentor’s recommendation form must include a description of her/his role in mentoring you in your project.
 Mentors are expected to be available to the Fellow on a continuing basis, to meet regularly with them, and to provide support and guidance in carrying out the research project and preparing a final report, poster, or other culminating project.
 The recommendation must be submitted to firstname.lastname@example.org by February 12, 2015.